CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Formal Definition of CSTS

 \subsection{Implications}

-This section formalized CSTS as a time-indexed, entity-centric multigraph with explicit identity, relationship, temporal, and governance invariants.
+This section formalized CSTS as a time-indexed, entity-centric multigraph with explicit identity, relationship, temporal, provenance, and governance invariants.
 By elevating security telemetry from raw event streams to stable canonical entities and relationships, CSTS provides a structurally consistent substrate for downstream analytics.
-The formal definitions ensure that cross-source integration, temporal reasoning, and provenance preservation are enforced at the architectural level rather than deferred to model-specific preprocessing.
+The formal definitions ensure that cross-source integration, temporal reasoning, provenance preservation, and stable learning-object construction are enforced at the architectural level rather than deferred to model-specific preprocessing.

-Crucially, CSTS shifts the stability requirement from machine learning pipelines to the telemetry substrate itself.
-Rather than compensating for drift, schema fragmentation, and identity inconsistency through retraining or adaptive heuristics, CSTS defines structural guarantees that persist across heterogeneous deployments.
-In doing so, it reframes cybersecurity AI fragility as a representational problem with a systematic architectural solution.
+Crucially, CSTS shifts the stability requirement from machine-learning pipelines to the telemetry substrate itself.
+Rather than compensating for drift, schema fragmentation, and identity inconsistency through repeated retraining or source-specific heuristics, CSTS defines structural guarantees that persist across heterogeneous deployments.
+In doing so, it reframes a large part of cybersecurity AI fragility as a representational problem with a systematic architectural solution.